pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 of making the apple fall from the sky.
 It will do this by broadcasting a message every time the apple should fall.

-For the Apple script, this means that the script should _not_ run when the green flag is clicked.
+For the apple script, this means that the script should _not_ run when the green flag is clicked.
 Instead it should run when it receives a message, let’s say `"drop-apple"`.

 {{< learner-task >}}

-Change the hat-block of the Apple's script so that the script runs when the Apple receives the message `"drop-apple"` (instead of when the green flag is clicked).
+Change the hat-block of the apple's script so that the script runs when the apple receives the message `"drop-apple"` (instead of when the green flag is clicked).

+{{< learner-task-help >}}

+Once you've found the right script, you can either double-click on the hat-block, or choose _Change hat block_ from the hat-block's drop-down menu.

 {{< learner-task-help >}}